KTH-LangSec/jpf-dyncover/README.md

 ## Notice
-DynCoVer is a tool based on ENCoVer (https://people.kth.se/~musard/files/encover.html).
+DynCoVer is a tool based on [ENCoVer](https://people.kth.se/~musard/files/encover.html).
 It has modified ENcover to account for dynamic policy chnages, consistent policy checks, and consistent policy generation.

 ## Install